 Our History

-Toronto Nature Stewards grew out of the Toronto Ravine Strategy (2017), Biodiversity Strategy (2019) and Pollinator Protection Strategy (2018) into action.
-A pilot started in spring of 2021 with 9 sites, 23 trained Lead Stewards and 153 stewards.
-The program has since expanded to more than 90 Lead Stewards and 500 volunteers, operating across more than 30 sites throughout the city.
+Toronto Nature Stewards grew out of the Toronto Ravine Strategy (2017), Biodiversity Strategy (2019), and Pollinator Protection Strategy (2018).
+In the spring of 2021, a team of researchers and community leaders started a pilot program with nine sites, 23 trained Lead Stewards, and 153 Stewards.
+Toronto Nature Stewards has since expanded to include more than 170 Lead Stewards and 900 Stewards, operating across 48 sites throughout the city.

 Stewardship is Our Solution

-We provide evidence-based training and resources to Lead Stewards, private property owners and community volunteers for improving natural area ecological health and biodiversity.
+We provide evidence-based training and resources to Lead Stewards, private property owners and volunteer Stewards for improving natural area ecological health and biodiversity.

 Local lens